vcl/vcl/modules/notification/README.md

 ## Usage

 Nested lists are also possible as shown in the warning-example.
-If no icon is needed, you can remove it and assign `vclP-0` to `vclNotificationContent` to remove the space on the left.
+If no icon is needed, you can remove it and assign `p-0` to `notification-content` to remove the space on the left.

 Basic (no modifier).